Lessons to be learned from sepsis deaths, says Jeremy Hunt

 NHS England says there were around 123,000 cases of sepsis in England in 2014, 37,000 of which proved fatal, but other sources say the actual figure may be much higher.

-Mistaken for flu?
+Sepsis mistaken for flu?

 Difficult to diagnose in many cases, the early symptoms can be mistaken for flu or a viral infection, for which antibiotics are not prescribed.
 In addition, new advice given to GPs regarding antibiotic stewardship - when antibiotics are only prescribed where absolutely necessary – means that in some cases, a relatively minor infection which the immune system is usually able to shake off may develop into life-threatening sepsis in some individuals.

-Early treatment crucial
+Early Sepsis treatment crucial

 With sepsis, early treatment with antibiotics is crucial to prevent the condition escalating to severe sepsis - when organs begin to show signs of dysfunction - and septic shock, when multiple organ failure has already begun.
 In addition, symptoms can vary from person to person, which can lead to delays in diagnosis, sometimes until the condition has progressed to its final stages.